- 1 The Best Drones For $300 Or Less

 - Limited 300-meter flight range.

-- Camera angle has a very narrow point of view designed for FPV not aerial photography.
+- The camera angle has a very narrow point of view designed for FPV, not aerial photography.

 6. Element Digital MJX Bugs 5W GPS Drone – Basic Stability

 The MJX Bugs 5W is an extremely popular drone.
 It is the most frequently recommended drone in the mix, and pretty much everyone loves it.

 This has one of the best track records for the excellent performance of any drone in the mid-tier market, with an extremely stable flight pattern that offers a smooth piloting experience.